 We are predators.

-And so the protein issues are ever so much more complex for vegetarians, because it is hard to get protein out of grains.
+And so the protein issues are ever so much more complex for vegetarians because it is hard to get protein out of grains.

-Well, presumably since the last ice age then, only half of that time have we been in an agriculture civilization, and prior to that, for half of that time for at least 6,000 years, uh we were since the last ice age, uh, we were hunter-gatherers.
+And prior to that, for half of that time, for at least 6,000 years, we were, since the last ice age, we were hunter-gatherers.

-So we were predators, and we only ate those vegetables that we found.
+So we were predators and we only ate those vegetables that we found.

 We didn't cultivate.

-Very much like the millions, tens of millions of people that lived here in North America prior to the uh invasion by the Europeans.
+Very much like the millions, tens of millions of people that lived here in North America prior to the invasion by the Europeans.

-So, anyway, agriculture is broken, um, complex machinery is broken.
+So anyway, agriculture is broken.

 We won't be able to afford extraneous things that don't actually put food on the table right away, that don't actually react to and help ward off the effects of the ice age right away.

-And so, yeah, maybe it's good to go to Mars because uh humanity would be spread out then, and if we uh died off here on Earth, uh we'd have uh, you know, potentially have humanity living on Mars.
+And if we died off here on Earth, we'd have a, you know, potentially have humanity living on Mars.

 Well, that'd be fine, but if it takes all of humanity dying off here to put a small colony on Mars, no, fuck it.